Traffic State Estimation for Connected Vehicles using the Second-Order Aw-Rascle-Zhang Traffic Model: Numerical Study using VISSIM

-As sensors are prone to faults, it is possible that the sensor noise changes from its manufacturer-specified value for the sensor from time to time.
-In such scenarios, a method more robust to sensor noise would be considered more reliable.
-In this section, we check the impact of changing the sensor noise on the estimation error of the four methods.
-We further investigate the impact of changing sensor positions on the estimation performance with different levels of noise.
-The goal is to see if the improvement in performance offered by moving sensors can offset the deterioration caused by the noise.
-We set the sensor noise equal to a random noise drawn from a uniform distribution with bounds $[-1,~1]$, which is standardized and scaled to have zero mean and a standard deviation of $s\in\mathbb{R}$ which is varied to replicate different levels of noise.
+As sensors are prone to faults, the sensor noise may change from its manufacturer-specified value for the sensor from time to time. {At the same time, lower penetration rates of CVs in different segments can also result in reduced quality of data measurements.} In such scenarios, a method more robust to measurement errors is considered more reliable.
+In this section, we check the impact of changing the measurement quality on the estimation performance of the four methods.
+We further investigate the impact of changing sensor positions on the estimation performance with different levels of error.
+The goal is to see if the performance improvement offered by moving sensors can offset the deterioration caused by measurement quality.
+We set the measurement error equal to a random noise drawn from a uniform distribution with bounds $[-1,~1]$, which is standardized and scaled to have zero mean and a standard deviation of $s\in\mathbb{R}$ which is varied to replicate different levels of error.
 The distribution of noise added to both density and speed measurement is kept the same.
-In general, the sensor noise covariance matrix $R$ for the KF variants is set according to the actual covariance of the sensor noise which in this case is the diagonal matrix with all diagonal elements equal to $s^2$.
-However, in practice, it is difficult to know the distribution of noise if it is due to unexpected sensor faults.
+In general, the measurement error covariance matrix $R$ for the KF variants is set according to the actual covariance of the noise which in this case is the diagonal matrix with all diagonal elements equal to $s^2$.
+However, in practice, it is difficult to know the distribution of noise if it is due to varying penetration rates or unexpected sensor faults.
 Therefore, in this case, we continue to use the value of $R$ defined in Section \ref{s:parameter_tuning}.
 For MHE, the objective weights and horizon length are also kept the same.
 Figure \ref{f:noise2} presents the plots of $\text{RMSE}_{\rho}$ and $\text{RMSE}_{v}$ against increasing values of standard deviation $s$ for the four state estimation methods.
+The plots for SMAPE are omitted for brevity as they show similar relative trends compared to the plots for RMSE and do not contribute to the discussion.
 The unit of $s$ is the same as the measurements (veh/km for density and km/hr for speed) but is omitted from the plots as it represents the standard deviation for noise in both types of measurements.
-Three numbers of additional sensors are considered namely 3, 5, and 7 to present the trend in estimation error with increasing sensor noise for different numbers of sensors.
+Three numbers of additional sensors are considered namely 3, 5, and 7 to present the trend in estimation error with increasing measurement noise for different numbers of sensors.
 For each number of sensors, we take 5 random seed values and average the metrics over the 5 seeds.
-From the plots, it appears that in all the cases, the estimation error increases with an increase in the sensor noise $s$.
+From the plots, it appears that in all the cases, the estimation error increases with an increase in measurement noise $s$.